What is media mix modeling (MMM) in marketing?

 How to build a media mix model

+You need to own your MMM to move past the complexities of traditional media mix models.
 Follow these eight steps when building a media mix model:

-2. Gather data, around 12-18 months’ worth, including marketing spend across channels, sales figures, and external factors like economic trends
+2. Gather data, around 12-18 months’ worth, including marketing spend across channels, sales figures, and external factors like economic trends.

-3. Select an appropriate statistical model, such as a Bayesian marketing mix model, and build it using the identified variables, accounting for potential lag effects
+3. Select an appropriate statistical model, such as a Bayesian marketing mix model, and build it using the identified variables, accounting for potential lag effects.

-5. Run the model to analyze the impact of different marketing channels, generating actionable insights on channel effectiveness and interactions
+5. Run the model to analyze the impact of different marketing channels, generating actionable insights on channel effectiveness and interactions.

-7. Continuously monitor the model’s performance, updating it regularly with new data to reflect changes in market dynamics
+7. Continuously monitor the model’s performance, updating it regularly with new data to reflect changes in market dynamics.

-8. Communicate the findings and recommended actions to stakeholders, ensuring collaboration across departments for informed decision-making
+8. Communicate the findings and recommended actions to stakeholders, ensuring collaboration across departments for informed decision-making.

 Keen’s MMM software helps you analyze your media mix effectively using AI.
 Our platform handles large datasets, including media spending, consumer behavior, and market outcomes, to deliver actionable insights into your media initiatives.